cmohge1/lrbs-digital-scholarly-editing/day_4_plan.md

 6. Draw boxes around each of the revision or metamark sites.
 As you do so, highlight the transcribed text of the revision, then double-click on the box (near the number) of its corresponding revision site box.
 Enter the appropriate TEI encoding.

-Here is an example of the first stanza of a poem, “The Grave of Wilberforce” (leaf 24):
+<p>Here is an example of the first stanza of a poem, “The Grave of Wilberforce” (leaf 24):

 ~~~~
 <milestone n="24" unit="leaf" />